 What is MPG?
 Car fuel efficiency explained

 Whether you’re looking for a new car or just trying to save money on petrol, it’s important to understand fuel efficiency.
 And when it comes to fuel efficiency, you’ll often hear the term miles per gallon or “MPG”.
-But what does MPG actually mean?
-And what is a good fuel efficiency for a car?
+But what does MPG actually mean, what is a good MPG for a car, and how do you work it out yourself?

-We’ve explained all, including what impacts MPG and what driving habits you can adopt to try and save on fuel.
+We’ve explained all, including what impacts MPG, how official figures are tested, and what driving habits you can adopt to try and save on fuel.

 What is MPG?